Code-Institute-Submissions/connect-four-1/README.md

 Connect4 is a Command Line Interface styled interactive game that allows 2 players to play against each other on the same device.Connect4 is based off the popular Connect4 game uses a similar concept of a connecting 4 pieces in a row to win.

+You can view the live program here: <a href ='https://cli-connect-four.herokuapp.com/' target="_blank"> Connect 4 CLI game</a>

 # Contents

 * [Objective](<#objective>)